1iveowl/Plugin.SegmentedControl/README.md

 ```

 ### Android
-No special needs.
+No special requirements.

-For using custom fonts with Android see this blog post: [https://blog.verslu.is/xamarin/xamarin-forms-xamarin/custom-fonts-with-xamarin-forms-revisited/](https://blog.verslu.is/xamarin/xamarin-forms-xamarin/custom-fonts-with-xamarin-forms-revisited/)
+For custom fonts on Android, see this blog post: [https://blog.verslu.is/xamarin/xamarin-forms-xamarin/custom-fonts-with-xamarin-forms-revisited/](https://blog.verslu.is/xamarin/xamarin-forms-xamarin/custom-fonts-with-xamarin-forms-revisited/)

 #### .NET Standard
-The Xamarin Forms must use .NET Standard.
+The Xamarin Forms project must use .NET Standard.
 I suggest using .NET Standard 2.0+.

 Here is a great blog post about how to move your PCL to .NET Standard: [Building Xamarin.Forms Apps with .NET Standard](https://blog.xamarin.com/building-xamarin-forms-apps-net-standard/)